mhpatel96/GitMarkdownGuide/Github guide.md

 This conflict needs to be resolved in file explorer.

-Opening the conflicted file shows the header HEAD prefixing the current text in the main branch with the conflicting text from the UpdateText branch beneath.
+Opening the conflicted file shows the header "HEAD" prefixing the current text in the main branch with the conflicting text from the "UpdateText" branch beneath.

 # Github guide